-NRS NAC Abatement Type Reference Reference Property Type Explanation Aircraft and associated personal property 360 Personal Qualifying businesses that own, operate, manufacture, service, maintain, test, repair, overhaul or assemble an aircraft or any component of an aircraft will receive a partial abatement for a duration of not more than 20 years.
+Abatement Type NRS NAC Property Type Explanation Reference Reference Aircraft and associated personal property 360 Personal Qualifying businesses that own, operate, manufacture, service, maintain, test, repair, overhaul or assemble an aircraft or any component of an aircraft will receive a partial abatement for a duration of not more than 20 years.
 The abatement is granted by the Governor's Office of Economic Development.
 Data centers and each colocated business 360 Qualifying businesses will receive a partial abatement of not more than 75% of the property taxes on personal property, for a duration of at least 10 years but not more than 20 years.
-See SB 170(2015).
+See SB 170 (2015).
 The abatement is granted by the Governor's Office of Economic Development.
 Businesses that invest in institutions of higher education 360.752 Personal Qualifying businesses will receive a partial abatement of not more than 50% of the property taxes on personal property or 50% of the amount of capital investment, whichever is less, for a duration of 5 years.
 New or expanded businesses 361.0687 Personal Duration of abatement not to exceed 10 years and must not exceed 50% of the taxes on personal property payable by a business each year.
 The Governor's Office on Economic Development determines whether abatement may be awarded using certain criteria.
 Property acquired by governments 361.484 Both Taxes on property acquired by Federal, state, or local governments must be abated ratably for the portion of the fiscal year in which the property is owned by the said government.
 All property except qualifying residential 361.4722 361.606- 361.613 Both Taxes on property other than residential must be partially abated for the amount which exceeds up to 108% of the prior year's taxes.
 See statute and regulations for guidance.
-Residential property LEED property 361.4723 701A.110 LCB File Real Real Taxes on qualifying residential property must be partially abated for the amount which exceeds 103% of the prior year's taxes.
+Residential property 361.4723 361.606 - 361-613 Real Taxes on qualifying residential property must be partially abated for the amount which exceeds 103% of the prior year's taxes.
 See statute and regulations for guidance.
-Taxes on qualifying property is abated for a duration of not more than 10 years and in an amount which varies with the LEED level of certification.
+LEED property 701A.110 LCB File R003-08 Real Taxes on qualifying property is abated for a duration of not more than 10 years and in an amount which varies with the LEED level of certification.
 Recycled material businesses 701A.210 Both Duration of abatement not to exceed 10 years and must not exceed 50% of the taxes on personal property payable by a business each year.
 Commission on Economic Development determines whether abatement may be awarded using certain criteria.
 Renewable energy facilities 701A.370 Both Duration of abatement must be for 20 years and be equal to 55% of the taxes on real and personal property.
 The Nevada Energy Commissioner approves applications.